FCC Placement Testing

 What type of Test does FCC use for Placement?

-The college utilizes adaptive, computerized, untimed ACCUPLACER tests.
+The College utilizes adaptive, computerized, untimed ACCUPLACER and ACCUPLACER ESL tests.
 Each question (depending on if you get it right or wrong) determines the next test question.
-This provides an accurate measure of your skills, particularly you study for a retest.
-You will take the Reading, Sentence Skills, and the Elementary Algebra/College Level Math test.
-FCC utilizes a writing sample for students who score below the state cut-score on the Sentence Skills exam.
+This provides an accurate measure of your skills.
+You will take the Reading, Writing, and the QAS/AAF Math tests (QAS=Quantitative Reasoning, Algebra, and Statistics) (AAF= Advanced Algebra and Functions).
+FCC utilizes a writing sample for some ACCUPLACER ESL test takers to assist staff in making the correct class placement.

 What are the best ways to study for the test?
 How can I reduce testing anxiety?